w3c/verifiable-credentials/Meetings/Minutes/resolutions.md

 </div>

-## Resolutions taken at Working Group topic calls
+## Resolutions Taken at Working Group Special Topic Calls

 Resolutions are marked “<span class='provisional'>Provisional</span>” if the 1 week period after their acceptance has not yet passed.